MuhammadHassanBashir/HOST-STATIC-WEBSITE-IN-GCP-BUCKET-WITH-GCP-LOAD-BALANCER-/README.md

     gcloud storage buckets add-iam-policy-binding gs://ask-angie-frontend --member=allUsers --role=roles/storage.objectViewer

-After re-running gsutil iam get gs://ask-angie-frontend, I confirmed that the bucket was now public, as the allUsers member was granted the roles/storage.objectViewer role.
+After re-running **gsutil iam get gs://ask-angie-frontend**, I confirmed that the bucket was now public, as the allUsers member was granted the **roles/storage.objectViewer** role.
 I also verified this through the Cloud Console.

 **Configuring the Application Load Balancer**